Benidipine is used in the treatment of increased blood pressure

 How it works

-Benidipine blocks the action of calcium on the heart and blood vessels.
-As a result, blood vessels are relaxed and heart beats with less force.
-This lowers the blood pressure, abnormally fast heart beat and protects the heart following a heart attack.
+Benidipine is a calcium channel blocker.
+It blocks the action of calcium on the heart and blood vessels.
+This can lower the blood pressure, abnormally fast heartbeat and reduces strain on heart following a heart attack.

 Common side effects